dana-hall/textmsg/README.md

     a) Create a separate document for each user so each message would be discreet.
    	b) Add authentication and add this to the record so unless this token was present the record would not be deleted
-2) Create to display tables, one for received messages and one for sent messages.
+2) Create two display tables, one for received messages and one for sent messages.
+This would be fine for the web page but would not be a good interface for mobile.
 3) Allow grouping of messages by from and to.
 Basically group the conversations together.

 References